 Fermented Honey Cranberries Recipe

 Making these fermented honey cranberries is so easy that it hardly even needs a recipe!
-I don’t list amounts because it’s pretty variable based on how much you want to make.
+The amounts are variable based on how much you want to make.
 I used a quart sized jar, and that seemed like a good amount to start with.

 The first step is to give the raw cranberries a little pop to break their skins and release some juices.
 Cranberries are tough to penetrate, so this will give the fermentation a bit of a head start.
 I did this by poking them with a fork all over, but you could also give them a couple of pulses in a food processor.